Speaking of Shakespeare Link

 OUTREACH THROUGH POPULAR MEDIA

-Among the many topics that Mr. Andrews has addressed as an author and speaker is Shakespeare's impact on modern culture.
+Among the dozens of topics that Mr. Andrews has addressed as an author and speaker is Shakespeare's impact on modern culture.
 In a 1989 program note for Washington's WETA Magazine, for example, he brought a whimsical approach to the playwright's extraordinary hold on New World audiences.
 In 2011 he joined historian Dwight Pitcaithley as co-author of a New York Times column about America's Civil War, approaching it as a tragedy that recalled Shakespeare's treatment of such Old World conflicts as the Wars of the Roses.
 That article drew upon an October 1990 piece in The Atlantic, where Mr. Andrews had discussed the Lincoln assassination as an event that echoed Julius Caesar, Hamlet, and Macbeth.
 Mr. Andrews had also explored this resonant topic in Humanities magazine, as well as in remarks for audiences in such venues as the Smithsonian Institution, the legendary QE2, the University of Cambridge, the Folger Shakespeare Library, Johns Hopkins University, and Princeton University.
 He'd addressed it, too, in interviews that aired on the Voice of America and on NPR's Sunday "Weekend Edition," as well as in documentaries produced by NPR and PBS.
 In the spring of 2017 Mr. Andrews revisited the Ides of March with reporter Ellen Berkowitz on Santa Fe's KSFR; a few weeks later he responded to a Washington Post column about a controversial staging of Julius Caesar in Central Park.

 For Mr. Andrews' observations about a January 2014 "NT Live" presentation of Coriolanus, see James M. Keller's article in Pasatiempo.
-And for a selection of Mr. Andrews' op-eds and letters to the editor, many of which have drawn upon the playwright for perspectives on current affairs, see his comments about Boring Headlines, Contraspeak, and Sarah Palin in the Washington Post, and his remarks about such topics as Eliot Spitzer, John McCain, Ransom Note, Read My Hips, Hale to Newt, Economic Contraction, Empty Chair, Saving Privatizer Ryan, Edward Snowden, House Divided, Praise for The New Mexican, A Focal Point for the Railyard, Donald Trump, Sean Spicer, Hypocritic Oath, Tweety Bird, A Salute to Journey Santa Fe, Promised End, The Real Russian Hoax, The Party of Trump, Trumpidemic, They Came To Prey, Command, Not Commandeer, Postal Shenanigans, Coming Together, and History Teaches in the Santa Fe New Mexican.
+And for a selection of Mr. Andrews' op-eds and letters to the editor, many of which have drawn upon the playwright for perspectives on current affairs, see his comments about Boring Headlines, Contraspeak, and Sarah Palin in the Washington Post, and his remarks about such topics as Eliot Spitzer, John McCain, Ransom Note, Read My Hips, Hale to Newt, Economic Contraction, Empty Chair, Saving Privatizer Ryan, Edward Snowden, House Divided, Praise for The New Mexican, A Focal Point for the Railyard, Donald Trump, Sean Spicer, Hypocritic Oath, Tweety Bird, A Salute to Journey Santa Fe, Promised End, The Real Russian Hoax, The Party of Trump, Trumpidemic, They Came To Prey, Command, Not Commandeer, Postal Shenanigans, Coming Together, History Teaches, and Country Over Party in the Santa Fe New Mexican.

 You might also wish to sample Mr. Andrews' reviews for The Washington Post and The American Scholar, and explore the coverage he's received in periodicals like The Chronicle of Higher Education (both before and after the BBC series known as The Shakespeare Plays), Time, The Christian Science Monitor, The New York Times Magazine (a witty column by Russell Baker that prompted a lively exchange about Mr. Andrews' 1984 debate with Oxford historian A.L.
 Rowse on PBS's "MacNeil/Lehrer NewsHour"), The Washington Post, and U.S. News and World Report.